hanshika-773/19AI307_JAVA/Module-01/DAY-5/README.md

 ## RESULT:
-Thus, the Java program for the concept of using a static variable for shared data was correctly implemented and verified successfully.
+Thus, Java program to get the values of variables 'a' and 'b' respectively and check if atleast one of the conditions 'a < 50' or 'a < b' is true is executed successfully.